An All in One Place Solution for Aging

 Entrance fees are upfront, lump sum amounts that vary widely, depending on a number of factors, including where you live, whether you buy or rent the unit in which you will live, the type of service plan you choose, the size of your living unit, and an assessment of when you might need care.

-For example, according to SeniorHomes.com, entrance fees can range from about $20,000 were you to rent your unit to several hundred thousand dollars if you buy it.
+For example, according to AARP, entrance fees can range from about $40,000 to more than $2 million, with an average initial payment of about $402,000.
 However, according to Kiplinger, the entrance fee usually does not buy an interest in the unit.
 Rather, it permits you to live in it and to have access to long-term care at the facility per the terms of the CCRC contract.
 In this way it is similar to an annuity: you invest a sum of money up front in return for the promise of services later.

 Some CCRCs permit you to purchase your unit, much like any other home.
 In that case, though, you will be liable for and should take into account real estate taxes and related costs.
 In others, you are renting or leasing your living quarters and don’t need to worry about those taxes.